 VI.
-FUNDING AND EXPENDITURES OF THE JUDICIARY IN 2020
+FUNDING AND EXPENDITURES OF THE JUDICIARY IN 2021

 The Tribal Court exemplifies the most direct exercise of LTBB's sovereignty.
 LTBB Tribal Court receives funding from various sources to support its Constitutional duties, which include upholding the law, preserving citizens' rights and liberties, and providing fundamental services to the community that are not received elsewhere.
 The majority of the Tribal Court's funding comes from the Tribe's general fund, requested by the Court and approved by Tribal Council.

-The remaining revenues come from grants, state and federal programs, and fees and fines imposed by the Court.
-The following graph represents the allocation for funding as approved by Tribal Council and revenues received through grants, fines, and fees.
-(Allocated funds are those amounts budgeted but not necessarily expended.)
-In 2020, the Court's general fund budget was reduced due to the financial impact of the COVID-19 pandemic.
+The remaining revenues come from grants, and state and federal programs.
+The following graph represents the allocation for funding as approved by the Tribal Council and revenues received through grants, fines, and fees (Allocated funds are those amounts budgeted but not necessarily expended).
 The Tribal Court received supplemental funding from the BIA in the form of additional one-time CTGP funding and ATG funding through the CARES Act.
+The supplementary funding received from the BIA offset general fund dollars, and the overall budget for the Tribal Court was not increased with this supplementary funding.